caetanovidal/caetanovidal/README.md

 # Hey There.
 I'm Caetano!

 Nice to meet you!
-I'm currently an InjePro C# developer. working on Discord Bots, API's and websites!
-I'm currently with 2 years of experience, and I work with a number of technologies such as CSS, HTML, Angular, DJango, Python, Javascrip, Typescript and C#
+I'm currently at Bayer as a Data Scientist / Python developer . working on Discord Bots, API's and websites!
+I'm currently with 3 years of experience, and I work with a number of technologies such as Flask, Python, C#, GCP, SQL, GO and more

-- 🔭 I’m currently working on an API
-- 🌱 I’m currently learning Rust
-- 👯 I’m looking to collaborate on Python Projects
-- 💬 Ask me about my projects (anything really)
-- 📫 How to reach me: my discord: Lord Kark#0755
-e-mail: calmgv@gmail.com

 ## Technologies and Tools I work with: